SmartThingsCommunity/smartthings-cli/packages/cli/README.md

-  --compact                  use compact table format with no lines between body rows --expanded                 use expanded table format with a line between each body row --indent=indent            specify indentation for formatting JSON or YAML output
+  --compact                  use compact table format with no lines between body rows --expanded                 use expanded table format with a line between each body row --indent=indent            specify indentation for formatting JSON or YAML output --language=language        ISO language code or "NONE" to not specify a language.
+Defaults to the OS locale

 EXAMPLES
   $ smartthings capabilities:translations